mbg206/BlockedScreens/README.md

 NOTE: The coding is usually very bad, and some depricated tags are used.
 I know.

 Also these look bad intentionally.

+Also, if someone *somehow* finds this and you want to add a screen or change something, just make a pull request, i'll probably merge it lol.